Excursion probability of Gaussian random fields on sphere: Introduction

-In this paper we consider a real-valued, centered isotropic Gaussian random field $X= \{X(x): x\in \mathbb{S}^N\}$, indexed on the $N$-dimensional unit sphere $\mathbb{S}^N$, and investigate the asymptotic properties of the excursion probability $\P\big\{\sup_{x \in \mathbb S^{N}} X(x) \ge u\big\}$ as $u \to \infty$.
+In this paper, we consider a real-valued, centered (locally) isotropic Gaussian random field $X= \{X(x)\dvt x\in\mathbb{S}^N\}$, indexed on the $N$-dimensional unit sphere $\mathbb{S}^N$, and investigate the asymptotic properties of the excursion probability $\P\{\sup_{x \in\mathbb S^{N}} X(x) \ge u \}$ as $u \to\infty$.
 Such excursion probabilities are important in probability theory, statistics and their applications.
-In particular, we mention that the above excursion probability has appeared in Sun (1991), Park and Sun (1998) to determine the $P$-value for studying exploratory projection pursuit and, as illustrated by Sun (2001), is useful for constructing simultaneous confidence region for a function $f: \mathbb{S}^N \to \R$.
-In his studies of projection-based depth functions, Zuo (2003) has shown that Gaussian random fields on sphere appear as scaling limit of sample projection median [see Theorems 3.2 and 3.3 in Zuo (2003)] and the excursion probability of the limiting Gaussian field is useful for constructing confidence regions for the true projection median [see Remark 3.2 in Zuo (2003)].
-For further information on extreme value theory of Gaussian random fields on Euclidean spaces or manifolds and statistical applications, we refer to Adler and Taylor (2007) and Adler et al. (2012).
+In particular, we mention that the above excursion probability has appeared in Sun \cite{Sun91}, Park and Sun \cite{ParkSun98} for determining the $P$-value in studying exploratory projection pursuit and, as illustrated by Sun \cite{Sun01}, is useful for constructing simultaneous confidence region for a function $f\dvtx \mathbb{S}^N \to\R $.
+In his studies of projection-based depth functions, Zuo \cite{Zuo03} has shown that Gaussian random fields on sphere appear as scaling limit of sample projection median (see Theorems 3.2 and 3.3 in Zuo \cite{Zuo03}) and the excursion probability of the limiting Gaussian field is useful for constructing confidence regions for the true projection median (see Remark~3.2 in Zuo \cite{Zuo03}).
+For further information on extreme value theory of Gaussian random fields on Euclidean spaces or manifolds and statistical applications, we refer to Adler and Taylor \cite{AT07}, Adler, Taylor and Worsley \cite{ATW12} and Marinucci and Peccati \cite{MarinucciPecati07}.